 Wojciech Wronka

-Hardware and analog synthesizers are still very much relevant in the digital era, and that there is much more to it than just the authentic analog sound.
-Limitations influencing the creative process, hands-on workflow, unmatched resolution of analog control, esthetics and the physicality of the instrument...
+Hardware and analog synthesizers are still very much relevant in the digital era.
+Not only the sound - but also creative limitations, hands-on workflow, unmatched resolution of analog control, esthetics and the physicality of the electronic musical instruments...

-But most importantly, analog circuits are a bridge between the physical and the virtual, the real and the imaginary — a common language that connects sound, vibration, light, movement and force — an interface of artistic expression.
+But most importantly, analog circuits are a bridge between the physical/real and the virtual/imaginary — a common language that connects sound, vibration, light, movement and force — an interface of artistic expression.

 I have been building my own hardware synthesizers and musical controllers for a while now.
-My process is based on functional prototypes, that develop through use, embracing experimentation and change.
-Builds often start on a breadboard and evolve through iterative refinement in real-world scenarios.
-This approach keeps circuits adaptable, allowing them to grow before becoming finalized modules or standalone devices.
+My process is based on ever-evolving, functional prototypes and involves a lot of experimentation.
+Builds often start on a breadboard and evolve through iterative refinement, allowing them to grow before becoming finalized modules or standalone devices (if that ever happens).

 Photo 1